ietf-wg-asdf/SDF/sdf.md

 [^status]

-[^status]: The present revision (-18) adds security considerations, a
+[^status]: (This note will be removed by the RFC editor:)
-    few editorial cleanups, discusses JSON pointer encodings, and adds sockets to the CDDL for easier future extension.
+    The present revision (–19) addresses comments from the AD review and from the IESG directorate reviews.

 --- middle